The F Word - Why it's (more than) OK to be a feminist

-Twice over Christmas, two awesome, ambitious and strong women said to me, “I’m not a feminist, but…..”
+Twice over the summer, two awesome, ambitious and strong women have said to me, “I’m not a feminist, but…..”
 They didn’t get to finish their sentences (sorry guys) because I immediately leapt on them.
 My husband did his best eye-roll – he’s heard it all before – as I explained, slightly hysterically, that feminism just means equality.
 That’s all it means.
-We shouldn’t need the word, just as we shouldn’t need Rebecca Fergusson to sing a black protest song at Trump’s inauguration, just as we shouldn’t need disability discrimination laws, just as Kylie shouldn’t have to wait to wed until equal marriage becomes law in Australia.
-(C’mon Aus, it’s like Scott and Charlene BUT REAL!)
+We shouldn’t need the word, just as we shouldn’t need the #BlackLivesMatter hashtag, just as we shouldn’t need disability discrimination laws, just as Aussies shouldn't need to be hassled to vote for same-sex marriage to become law.
+(C’mon Aus, any excuse for dad-dancing at a wedding.
+Oh and y'know, equality.)

 Some amazing writers who I love and admire have said this far more eloquently than I can – check out Caitlin Moran if you haven’t already.
 But I’m not sure why we’ve had to?
 Because surely, SURELY, equality should be the start.
 The base line.
 The first step.
 Everyone is equal – sure, we are different, but equal.
 And if we take it from there, we don’t have to explain consent to our teenagers.
 We don’t have to tell uni-leavers to watch the gender pay-gap.
 We know that our daughters can achieve the same as our sons.